Cerro Bayo in Villa La Angostura

 Skill suitability

-Tree runs hold snow well.
-The mountain is small enough that one storm cycle delivers across most of the terrain.
+Tree runs hold snow and visibility well.
+The mountain is small enough that one storm cycle resets most of the terrain.

-Quietly excellent — trout, lamb, chocolate, craft breweries, and a few standout fine-dining rooms.
+Quietly excellent, trout, lamb, chocolate, craft beer, a few standout dinner rooms.
+This is wine-and-fireplace après, not a party scene.

 Family suitability